Mario Monti: Prodi Commission

 In 1999, Prime Minister Massimo D'Alema confirmed Monti's appointment to the new Prodi Commission and he was given one of the most powerful positions at the Commission, with responsibility for Competition.

 As Competition Commissioner, Monti led the investigation into a number of high-profile and controversial mergers, including Scania AB and Volvo (1999), WorldCom and Sprint (2000), General Electric and Honeywell (2001), Schneider Electric and Legrand (2001) and Carnival Corporation and P&O Ferries (2002).
 His term in office also saw the European Court of Justice, for the first time, overrule the Commission's decision to block a merger in three separate cases, although two were decided by his predecessor.
 Monti was also responsible for levying the EU's largest ever fine at the time (€497 million) against Microsoft for abusing its dominant market position in 2004.

 Mario Monti served as a European Commissioner from 1995 to 2004.

 Monti was criticised in the media and by competition lawyers for the perceived inflexibility of the merger oversight process and the high number of cases that were being blocked.
-On 1 November 2002, Monti responding to the European Court of Justice's ruling which reversed his decision to block the merger between Airtours and First Choice Holidays said, "Last week was a tough week for the Commission's merger control policy and of course for me."
-This ruling in combination with his decision to block the General Electric-Honeywell merger led to criticism in the United States against both the Commission's procedures and accusations that Monti's decisions were politically motivated.
+On 1 November 2002, Monti, responding to the European Court of Justice's ruling which reversed his decision to block the merger between Airtours and First Choice Holidays, said, "Last week was a tough week for the Commission's merger control policy and of course for me."
+This ruling, in combination with his decision to block the General Electric-Honeywell merger, led to criticism in the United States against both the Commission's procedures and accusations that Monti's decisions were politically motivated.
 Monti, however, was defended by supporters who saw his actions as an important step in the development of competition law in the EU.
 Dan Rubinfeld, an economics professor at the University of California who worked on the US Justice Department's antitrust case against Microsoft, said of Monti, "There has been a lot of talk of politics in this and other cases, but I believe he has been driven entirely by the desire to do the right thing."

-On 11 December 2002, Monti proposed a series of reforms to the EU's merger rules and made structural changes within the Commission's Competition department which aimed to improve transparency for companies throughout the merger review process.
+On 11 December 2002, Monti proposed a series of reforms to the EU's merger rules and made structural changes within the Commission's Competition department, which aimed to improve transparency for companies throughout the merger review process.
 The reforms were adopted by the EU as Regulation 139/2004 (known as ECMR).

-In 2004, Prime Minister Silvio Berlusconi returned to power in Italy and chose not to re-appoint Monti to the Commission when his second term ended.
+In 2004, Prime Minister Silvio Berlusconi returned to power in Italy and chose not to reappoint Monti to the Commission when his second term ended.